Roxham Road: Canadian asylum law

-Canada has historically had a higher percentage of its population foreign-born than the U.S., to the point of having the highest immigration rate among OECD countries.
-But it too imposes significant barriers to immigration, albeit in more subtle ways than its southern neighbour.
-Geography is one of them; Canada has wide oceans on three sides and the U.S., which has always attracted more immigrants, to the south.
-These are supplemented by immigration rules that, despite the country's official welcoming attitude to immigrants, have been described as some of the strictest in the world.
-"The Canadian government's aim", writes Globe and Mail editorial page editor Tony Keller, "is to discourage anyone from trying to permanently relocate to Canada by anything other than regular, legal means."

-Visitors from many countries are required to have visas, and the Canadian government often limits their availability to particular countries if there have been many recent issues with visa holders from them; Canada has also instituted an electronic travel admissions program requiring predeparture screening, for all foreign air travelers save US citizens, to reduce the likelihood that anyone arrives in the country without proper documentation.
-Travel professionals surveyed by the World Economic Forum in 2017 ranked Canada's visa requirements and policies 120th out of 136 countries for openness and ease of use.

-Differences in the way the U.S. and Canada treat those who cross their borders unofficially also make the latter country attractive to refugees.
+Differences in the way the U.S. and Canada treat those who cross their borders unofficially make the latter country attractive to refugees.
 University of Toronto law professor Audrey Macklin, who specializes in Canadian immigration law, notes that American federal law makes any crossing by an alien at anywhere other than an official crossing point, or under the direction of immigration officials, a criminal offense with fines and imprisonment as possible punishments.
-In Canada, while such a border crossing can carry similar penalties it is only an administrative violation of the federal Immigration and Refugee Protection Regulations, and then only if the defendant has not reported to a customs station "without delay" or did not intend to.
+In Canada, while such a border crossing can carry similar penalties, it is for those seeking asylum only an administrative violation of the federal Immigration and Refugee Protection Regulations, and then only if the defendant has not reported to a customs station "without delay" or did not intend to.
 "Since almost all irregular border crossers enter in the presence of the RCMP," writes Macklin, "and the RCMP immediately detain and transfer them to a CBSA officer at a nearby port of entry for examination, these border crossers have not violated ... the Immigration and Refugee Protection Regulations".

 Since most refugees are taken to customs after being taken into custody soon after their border crossing, they may not have even broken the law, and thus crossings such as those at Roxham Road are referred to as "irregular" entries.
 Any prosecutions of those who enter Canada that way and then apply for asylum are deferred until the process is finished, including appeals.
 A sign at the border on Roxham since 2018 advises entrants that it is not a legal point of entry into Canada and those who insist on crossing there will be arrested.